paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-127-coordinated-services-for-children-youth-and-families.md

 **(b) Utilization of services and facilities**

-(1) **In general** — Subject to agreements made between the Commissioner and the head of such agency or organization, in carrying out the duties referred to in subsection (a) of this section the Commissioner may utilize the services and facilities of any agency of the Federal Government and of any other public or nonprofit agency or organizations.11 So in original.
+(1) **In general** — Subject to agreements made between the Commissioner and the head of such agency or organization, in carrying out the duties referred to in subsection (a) the Commissioner may utilize the services and facilities of any agency of the Federal Government and of any other public or nonprofit agency or organizations.11 So in original.
 Probably should be “organization.”

 (2) **Payment** — The Commissioner may pay for such services and facilities, in advance or by way of reimbursement, as may be provided in such agreement.